AmilaWeerasinghe/chatApp-backend/README.md

 To store messages , in memory is not sufficient => Database => Instead of localDB i will use HarperDB as free host and NoSQL schema because of rapid change of db changes will occur with the time progresses.

 ### How to start server?
+commands
+Developer server=> npm run start:dev
+Server => npm run start
-IN local run node server,js // later to be changed => nodemon for developer server restart upon changes npm i -D nodemon
+In local run node server.js // later to be changed => nodemon for developer server restart upon changes npm i -D nodemon

 ### We need to comminicate with clients
 So to make simplify calls, promised based and convinient approach we use axios